 Endesa’s Carbon Footprint

-To calculate emissions, we carry out regular audits and checks in our facilities.
+To calculate the emissions, we make audits and verifications in our installations.

-Calculating the carbon footprint enables the company’s risks and opportunities to be managed in relation to GHG, incorporating the “carbon component” in decision-making.
+Calculating the carbon footprint helps us to manage the risks and opportunities in relation to the GGE, incorporating the “carbon component” into the decision-making.